Budibase/website/content/blog/data/acid-compliance.md

 Budibase offers configurable role-based access control, to fully marry security and usability.
 Assign users to a pre-defined role and grant permissions at the level of data sources, queries, automation rules, screens, or even individual components.

 We also offer free SSO through OpenID, OAuth, and more.

-### 50+ free application templates

-We have such confidence in what Budibase is capable of, that we decided we might as well show you.
-That’s why we created more than fifty free, deployment-ready, customizable [application templates](https://budibase.com/templates/).

-To start building apps the fast, easy way, sign up to Budibase today for free.